lucask07/covg_fpga/README.md

-Verilog and Python for the COVG project.
+Verilog and Python for a general purpose data acquisition system using an OpalKelly FPGA as the main controller.
+The Python is designed to be a general purpose approach to interface with multiple peripheral components that contain register maps.

 ## Acknowledgements